This is a story I wrote around 1992. It’s kinda long, but if you like showbiz dirt, stick with it.

-The soundtrack went begging too, at first.
+The soundtrack went begging, too, at first.
 It was released as an Eddie and the Cruisers record, with Paré on the cover instead of the band that made it.
 Some of its ten Cafferty/Beaver Brown cuts smack of E Street circa 1977.
 Others, however, pay delightful homage to Elvis Presley, Dion, and Bobby Freeman.

-In July 1984 HBO began a 26-time national run of the Eddie movie, and 17,000 soundtracks sold within a four-day period.
+Then in July 1984 HBO began a 26-time national run of the Eddie movie, and 17,000 soundtracks sold within a four-day period.
 Rather unexpectedly, it was soon number 9 on Billboard’s album chart.

 In August 1984 the soundtrack went gold.
 By October it had gone platinum.
 Eventually it sold over 3 million copies, although no one was sure to whom.

 Citing what they called an “independent study,” Scotti Brothers claimed Eddie had an astounding 90 percent recognition rate among film viewers age 12-24 following its cable debut.

 Perhaps.
 But the most compelling thing about what happened is actually this: Before Eddie, cable was considered solely an instrument for squeezing the last dollar out of Hollywood flops.
 Post-Eddie it was perceived quite differently — as a powerful sales tool for direct marketing.
 Putting it another way, you may very well have Eddie and the Cruisers to blame for the Home Shopping Network.